dynamicloud/lonline_for_ruby/README.md

 **Lonline has two main depedendencies:** Json gem and Dynamicloud gem, so when you're installing lonline gem those dependencies will be installed in your system.

 #Dynamicloud
 Dynamicloud is a service to store data into the cloud, it allows you to create structures dynamically without intervention from IT teams.
 This service allows lonline to store log information very easy and fast.
-Additionally, lonline gets the power of Dynamicloud to execute queries and provide reports for your analisis about created log in a specific time, date, year, etc.
+Additionally, lonline gets the power of Dynamicloud to execute queries and provide reports for your analysis about created logs in a specific time, date, year, etc.

 For further information about Dynamicloud visit its site [Dynamicloud](http://www.dynamicloud.org/ "Dynamicloud").